flancian/garden/agora pkg chapter.md

 ## Data format
 - Layer 0: [[plain text]].
   - Plain text is ubiquituous.
   - It is not only a common standard for all tools in the knowledge space, which simplifies interoperability; it is a common standard for thought as shown by thousands of years of preserved culture.
   - It can trivially encode outlines.
     - It can be made to encode trees, like in this example.
+    - Indented bulleted lists designate a useful [[heterarchy]].
   - It generalizes to binary data.
     - It can be made to encode arbitrary data via application of uuencode or other encoding conventions.
 - Layer 1: [[markup]] and conventions for cross-referencing and linking.
   - Markdown, org mode, HTML or other rich markups building on top of plain text belong to this layer.
   - [[wikilinks]] and #hashtags seem like sensible cross-format extensions for semantic linking.
   - Markdown plus [[wikilinks]] is the default Agora layer 1 format.
   - More generally, this is an [[inline metadata]] layer.
 The above are just relatively unobstrusive generally available implicit standards that inline well.
 - Layer 3: JSON, EDN, RDF, protobufs.
   - In general, data exchange formats.
   - The Agora reference implementation currently provides JSON and RDF endpoints.

 ## Reference implementation
 - Here we cover some details of the provided free and open source reference Agora which provides a minimum viable implementation of the [[underlay]], [[interlay]], and [[overlay]] components of a [[distributed knowledge graph]][^kfg].
+- The reference Agora stands out from other projects in the [[knowledge graph]] space in a few ways:
+  - Whereas links in a personal knowledge graph or wiki usually have a single target (a particular note or page), **Agora links fan out by default**; targets can be thought of [[collections]] of resources.
+  - While a **personal knowledge graph** usually contains resources and links authored or collected by a single person, and a **wiki** usually contains resources provisioned by a group in (a priori) a shared voice, an Agora tries to integrate and interlink both personal and group resources while preserving distinct voices[^chorus].
+  - As of the time of writing, some personal knowledge graph tools are exploring collaborative editing in format- and platform-specific ways.
+In contrast to this, **the reference Agora described in this chapter tries to be tool, format and platform agnostic** to maximize interoperability and data exchange and provide utility to users of many tools and systems.
+This is achieved by targeting a minimum viable set of cross-tool conventions.
   - The reference system is based on off-the-shelf components like git and Markdown.
-  - Individual Agora instances, initially provisioned and maintained by like-minded groups but later moving to a fully distributed model, are expected to **federate** and organize into a greater [[Agora network]].
-  - We describe how this network can integrate with the wider internet ecosystem and how it could be used to run experiments on distributed thought.

 [^kfg]: https://www.knowledgefutures.org/